 Fees and Court Costs

 Treatment fees will be assessed based on individual income.
 All participant s must complete a financial assessment upon entering the program and prior to entering treatment services.
 Participants are required to have a payment plan and be making payments on any restitution and/or court cost associated with his/her criminal case in order to graduate from the Mental Health Docket.
+Participants are not prohibited acceptance, phase advancements or graduation due to inability to pay for fines, restitution or treatment.
+CSB and the Court have policies in place regarding fee waivers and payment plans.

 Incentives and Sanctions